yahoo/invirtualenv/doc/source/configuration.rst

 rpm packaging
 #############
 The [rpm_package] section defines settings related to the creation of rpm packages.
-The settings in this section will overide the default values from the global settings for rpm package generation only.
+The settings in this section will override the default values from the global settings for rpm package generation only.

 .. _[rpm_package]deps: